-6 Tips To Steer Clear of Employee Phishing Scams
+Tips to Steer Clear of Employee Phishing Scams

 More than likely, your employees have been targeted by a phishing scam at some point.
 While some of these scams can be easy to spot, phishing criminals are increasingly more sophisticated and customized in their attacks, which makes them harder to recognize.
-In recent months, the FBI has warned of an increase in employee phishing scams where scammers are masquerading as employers’ HR departments, targeting employees directly.
+This year alone, the FBI has warned of multiple employee phishing scams (i.e., February and September 2018 attacks) where scammers are masquerading as employers’ HR departments, targeting employees directly.

-The latest wave of attacks focuses on companies using self-service platforms, where employees can view their payroll details, W-2 forms and update direct deposit information.
+Recent attacks focus on companies using self-service platforms, where employees can view their payroll details, W-2 forms and update direct-deposit information.
 Phishers are sending fake emails with a link provided, asking employees to log in to view a private email from their HR department.
 By clicking on the link and entering their credentials, employees are giving their login information to scammers.
-This enables scammers to change any personal or payment information, along with the email address.
+This enables attackers to change personal or payment records, such as direct-deposit information and email addresses.
 Once the email address is changed, email notifications are redirected to the phisher, so the victim may not immediately notice changes to their account.

 What can you do about it?

 There’s no surefire way to avoid phishing attacks, but there are important precautionary steps you and your employees can take to protect yourselves.

 The faster employees can spot a suspicious email sender, the better.
 Train your employees to stay vigilant when it comes to their inbox.
 It’s critical that they’re looking at actual email addresses, not just display names.
 If it’s an email address they don’t recognize, this should raise a red flag immediately.
 Employees should report any suspicious emails directly to their IT department.